Byte Pair Encoding for Efficient Time Series Forecasting: Results

 \subsection{Comparison with patch-based methods}

 \textbf{Patch-based Chronos} Patching, which involves extracting fixed-length subsequences as tokens, compresses the time series and captures local temporal information \citep{nie2023patchtst}.
 However, patches are rigid and non-adaptive to diverse time series patterns.
 Here, we compare our adaptive motif-based tokenization with our patch-based Chronos baseline in an isolated setting, where tokenization is the only difference between models.
-Except for ETTh1, our tokenization method outperforms all patch-based Chronos models in our isolated comparison in \cref{tab:tok_patches}.
-Motif-based tokenization increases forecasting quality by \SI{21.3}{\percent} on average.
-Utilizing conditional decoding, MSE improvements of \SI{32.4}{\percent} are substantially enhanced.
-These results highlight the potential of byte pair encoding for time series.\\ \textbf{Beyond Chronos} We further compare with patch-based literature foundation models MOMENT and Moirai in zero-shot setting.
-Our tokenizer outperforms all MOMENT models and generates better forecasts on \num{2} out of \num{5} datasets compared to Moirai.
-Given that Moirai utilizes a different backbone and dataset, its performance lead in the remaining cases may stem from these systemic advantages rather than the tokenization scheme itself.
+Except for ETTh1 and Fev-bench, our tokenization method outperforms all patch-based Chronos models in our isolated comparison in \cref{tab:tok_patches}.
+Motif-based tokenization with conditional decoding increases forecasting quality by \SI{12.7}{\percent} on average across all datasets.
+These results highlight the potential of byte pair encoding for time series.

+\textbf{Beyond Chronos} We further compare with patch-based literature foundation models MOMENT, Moirai, Time-MoE, and LightGTS in a zero-shot setting.
+Our tokenizer consistently outperforms all MOMENT and Time-MoE models, and generates better forecasts than LightGTS and Moirai on \num{5} out of \num{7} and \num{4} out of \num{7} datasets, respectively.
+Given that these models utilize different backbones and datasets, their performance lead in the remaining cases may stem from these systemic advantages rather than the tokenization scheme itself.
 Nevertheless, these results demonstrate that our tokenizer enables performance competitive with state-of-the-art foundation models.
 In \cref{sec:adaptive_compression}, we explore the compression of our motif-based tokenization.